 There are opportunities to work as a penetration tester across both the public and private sector, on an employed or freelance (contract) basis.

-Typical employers include security consultancy firms who employ penetration testers to work on client contracts.
-You can also work in-house for national and multinational companies such as financial services, utilities companies or government organisations, as well as for small and medium-sized companies.
+You will often work for security consultancy firms who employ penetration testers to work on client contracts.
+Opportunities also exist to work in-house for national and multinational companies, as well as for small and medium-sized companies.

 Look for job vacancies at: